All Episodes

 How many times has the elected officials, the press, and they're covering these things that actually are sanctioning partisan violence, which is very upsetting.

-Well, that's it's interesting you brought that up.
+Well, it's interesting you brought that up.

 Well, thanks for the call, Laney.